The extremely long period X-ray source in a young supernova remnant: a Thorne-Zytkow Object descendant?: Introduction

 \section{Introduction}

-1E161348-5055 (hereafter 1E1613) is a compact X-ray source at the center of a young shell-type supernova remnant (SNR), RCW 103, which is about 2000 years old \citep{Nugent,Carter}.
-1E1613 should be young if it was born in the same supernova explosion that originated RCW 103.
-Since its discovery \citep{Tuohy80}, 1E1613 has a violently variable X-ray luminosity in the range of $\sim 10^{33}-10^{35}$ erg/s, and has no identified radio, infrared or optical counterpart.
-Tentative periodicities for 1E1613 have been proposed at $\sim$6 hours \citep{Garmire00,Sanwal02} when it was in high state.
-In 2005, when it was in low state, an obvious periodic modulation of 6.67 hours was detected by the EPIC MOS cameras onboard XMM-Newton \citep{De06}, and any other periodicities with $P\geq 12$ ms are excluded with high confidence.
-Such a long period makes 1E1613 a unique source among all the central compact objects in supernova remnants (CCOs) \citep{De08}.
+The X-ray source 1E161348-5055 (hereafter 1E1613) may be the most strange central compact object (CCO) in a supernova remnant (SNR).
+It has an extremely long periodic modulation, 6.67 hr \citep{De06}, while the surrounding SNR, RCW 103, is very young, $\sim$2000 yr \citep{Nugent,Carter}.
+It is located very close to the center of RCW 103, and has a variable X-ray luminosity in the range of $\sim 10^{33}-10^{35}$ erg s$^{-1}$, but has no identified radio, infrared, or optical counterpart.
+In addition, any other periodicities with $P\geq 12$ ms are excluded with high confidence \citep{De06}.

-The origin of the 6.67-hour periodicity is puzzling. \cite{Garmire00} suggested that this source may be a low-mass binary with an underluminous secondary component which has an unusually low x-ray luminosity.
-However, if 6.67-hour is the orbital period it would be difficult to explain how the close companion could have survived the supernova explosion and now escapes detection in multi-wavelength observations.
-In addition, one would also expect to detect the spin period of the compact star, assuming it to be a neutron star.
-If 6.67-hour is the spin period of 1E1613, it would be the longest one of all isolated pulsars.
-How could an isolated pulsar spin down to such a long period in 2000 years? \cite{De06} suggested that a magnetar with an initial period of 0.3 s and a surface magnetic field of $5\times10^{15}$ G surrounded by a disk of $3\times 10^{-5} M_{\odot}$ may spin down to a period of 6.67 hour in 2000 years, owing to the extremely large propeller torque.
-This magnetar scheme has two doubtful points.
-First, the initial period is too large according to the magnetar theory \citep{DT92}.
-Second, its current period is too different from that of the other magnetars detected as anomalous X-ray pulsars (AXPs) and soft gamma-ray repeaters (SGRs) which all cluster in the range in 2-12 s. \cite{Li07} recalculated the spin evolution of a magnetar interacting with a disk using the electromagnetic energy density proposed by \cite{Eksi05}; his calculation avoided assuming large initial period but the possibility of evolving long period is not optimistic.
+The origin of the 6.67 hr periodicity is puzzling.
+Some suggest that this source may be a low-mass binary with an underluminous secondary component which has an unusually low X-ray luminosity, and the orbital period is 6.67 hr \citep{Garmire00,De06}.
+However, it is difficult to explain how the close companion could have survived the supernova explosion and now escapes detection in multi-wavelength observations.
+In addition, one would also expect to detect the spin period of the compact star, assuming it to be a neutron star (NS).
+Some argue that 1E1613 may be a magnetar and was braked by a fall-back disk to such a long spin period \citep{De06,Li07}.
+This scheme is not in agreement with the observations of all the known magnetar candidates, anomalous X-ray pulsars, and soft gamma-ray repeaters among which a surrounding fall-back disk has been detected \citep{Wang06}, since the periods of these objects are all in the range of $2-12$ s, much shorter than 6.67 hr.
+In this work, we propose a new approach for the origin of the 6.67 hr period of 1E1613, namely, that it was the compact core of a Thorne-{\.Z}ytkow Object \citep{TZ75,TZ77}, in which it has been spun-down to its long period.